Properties of biodiversity indices that incorporate future extinction risk: Introduction

 In addition, we also consider the variance of these measures.
 Let and

-When $\varphi$ is some biodiversity measure applicable to any collection of species, these two indices have a clear meaning.
-For example, $\psi'_x$ is the expected additional biodiversity that results from protecting species $x$ (i.e. setting the extinction risk of $x$ to zero rather than leaving it at $\epsilon_x$) under a g-FOB model, whereas $\psi_x$ is the expected additional biodiversity (under the g-FOB model) that results from protecting species $x$ versus losing species $x$.
+When $\varphi$ is some biodiversity measure applicable to any collection of species, the indices $\Psi_x$ and $\Psi_x'$ have a clear meaning.
+For example, $\Psi'_x$ is the expected additional biodiversity that results from protecting species $x$ (i.e. setting the extinction risk of $x$ to zero rather than leaving it at $\epsilon_x$) under a g-FOB model, whereas $\Psi_x$ is the expected additional biodiversity (under the g-FOB model) that results from protecting species $x$ versus losing species $x$.

+The importance of computing the variance values ($\Phi_x$ and $\Phi'_x$) is that they provide a measure of the extent to which the random variables $\Delta_\varphi(S_x,x)$ and $\Delta_\varphi'(S_x, x)$ are likely to deviate from their expected values $\Psi_x$ and $\Psi'_x$.
+We will see below in our empirical (Crocodilian) data set that the standard deviation values exhibit wide variation across the species.

+Notice also that although these indices associate a score to each single species, they take into account not only the extinction probability of this species but also of other species in the data set.